 I was literally astonished that this woman thought that because the teacher who uploaded the file was no longer working at the school, she had no obligation to do anything about it.
 Copyright is a real law.
 It exists for a reason.
 And if someone emails you telling you that you’re violating their copyright ownership, you have to do something about it if you want to avoid a lawsuit.

 Update: I decided that I need to state, before going any further, that I’m sure I violated copyright at one point or another when I was in the classroom.
 As I discuss at the end of this post, training on copyright law seems to be almost nonexistent in schools, so I would have to guess that I made a mistake somewhere along the line.
 Although the inspiration for this post was borne out of frustration, I don’t mean for it to be an attack on teachers.
-I intend for it to be a learning tool–albeit a basic one–to help teachers avoid infringing on the rights of teacher-sellers when they purchase products from Teachers Pay Teachers.
+I intend for it to be a learning tool–albeit a basic one–to help teachers avoid infringing on the rights of Teacher-Authors when they purchase products from Teachers Pay Teachers.

 All of that being said, let’s go over some basics, shall we?